lethalbit/Panko/README.md

 ### Configuring

-You can build Panko with the default options, all of which can be found in [`meson_options.txt`].
+You can build Panko with the default options, all of which can be found in [`meson.options`].
 You can change these by specifying `-D<OPTION_NAME>=<VALUE>` at initial meson invocation time, or with `meson configure` in the build directory post initial configure.

 To change the install prefix, which is `/usr/local` by default ensure to pass `--prefix <PREFIX>` when running meson for the first time.